-We recognise that children can abuse their peers.
+We recognise that children can abuse other children.
 Abuse will never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up", as this can lead to a culture of unacceptable behaviours and an unsafe environment for pupils.

-We also recognise the gendered nature of peer-on-peer abuse.
-However, all peer-on-peer abuse is unacceptable and will be taken seriously.
+We also recognise the gendered nature of child-on-child abuse.
+However, all child-on-child abuse is unacceptable and will be taken seriously.

 Most cases of pupils hurting other pupils will be dealt with under our academy's behaviour policy, but this child protection and safeguarding policy will apply to any allegations that raise safeguarding concerns.

 This might include where the alleged behaviour:

-- Is serious, and potentially a criminal offence - Could put pupils in the academy at risk - Is violent - Involves pupils being forced to use drugs or alcohol - Involves sexual exploitation, sexual abuse or sexual harassment, such as indecent exposure, sexual assault, 'upskirting', 'downblousing' or sexually inappropriate pictures or videos (including the sharing of nudes and semi-nudes)
+- Is serious, and potentially a criminal offence - Could put pupils in the academy at risk - Is violent - Involves pupils being forced to use drugs or alcohol - Involves sexual exploitation, sexual abuse or sexual harassment, such as indecent exposure, sexual assault, 'up skirting', 'down blousing' or sexually inappropriate pictures or videos (including the sharing of nudes and semi-nudes)